 Introduction

-Beyond natural language processing (NLP), RNNs and LSTMs have also shown effective in time series forecasting and have been employed for applications including
+Beyond natural language processing (NLP), they have also shown effective in time series forecasting and have been employed for applications including

 • financial market prediction,